janeczku/docker-alpine-kubernetes/README.md

 Alpine Linux does not support the `search` keyword in resolv.conf.
 This absolutely breaks things in environments that rely on DNS service discovery (e.g. Kubernetes, Tutum.co, Consul).
 Additionally Alpine Linux deviates from the well established pardigm of always querying the primary DNS server first.
 This introduces problems in cases where the host is configured with multiple nameserver with inconsistent records (e.g. one Consul server and one recursing server).

-To overcome these issues the Alpine-Kubernetes base image embeds a lightweight (1.2 MB) local DNS server that replicates GNU libc's resolver logic and enables processes running in the container to properly resolve service names.
+To overcome these issues the Alpine-Kubernetes base image embeds a lightweight (1.2 MB) container-only DNS server that replicates GNU libc's resolver logic and enables processes running in the container to correctly resolve service names.

 ## How it works
 The embedded DNS server acts as the nameserver for processes running in the container.
-On container start it parses the `nameserver` and `search` entries from the containers /etc/resolv.conf and configures itself as the nameserver for the container.
-It answers DNS queries according to the following conventions:
+On container start it parses the `nameserver` and `search` entries from the containers /etc/resolv.conf and then answers DNS queries according to the following conventions:
 * The nameserver listed first in resolv.conf is the primary server.
 It is always queried first.
 * Hostnames are qualified by appending the domains configured by the `search` keyword in resolv.conf
 * Single-label hostnames (e.g.: "redis-master") are always qualified with search domain paths